 - And don’t get me started on PayPal’s trigger-happy account freezing “for security reasons” –I was locked out of my account for days at a time which caused another set of problems entirely

-Between the fees and the man-in-the-middle reliance on PayPal, I’d spent years looking for the best bank account to accept payments as a freelancer.
+Between the fees and the man-in-the-middle reliance on PayPal, I’d spent years looking for the best international bank account for expats to accept payments as a freelancer.

-Payoneer has generally lower fees than PayPal, it provides you with the option of getting your own shiny new prepaid Mastercard, and it will ship it just about anywhere in the world you might be to an alternative shipping address.
-Which is great for working nomads.
+Transferwise generally has lower fees than PayPal, provides you with the option of getting your own shiny new debit Mastercard, and it will ship it just about anywhere in the world you might be to an alternative shipping address.
+Which makes Transferwise one of the best international banks for expats and working nomads.

-Payoneer also provides you with virtual bank accounts in other countries so you can accept currencies from other countries, just as you would if you had a local bank account in said country.
-I may have the terminology “virtual bank account” wrong, but it works like one.
-The service is called Payoneer Global Payment Service.
+Transferwise also provides you with virtual bank accounts, also known as electronic money accounts, in other countries so you can accept currencies from other countries and suck them all up into one Borderless account.
+Just as you would if you had a local bank account in said country.

-Payoneer’s Global Payment Service provides users with a “receiving account” for different countries / currencies and is handled by a bank in the country you’re receiving funds within.
+The Transferwise Borderless account is the best international bank for expats because it provides users with a receiving account for different countries / currencies and is handled by a bank in the country you’re receiving funds within.

-If you have a bank account in XYZ country and need to accept bank deposits in ABC country, Payoneer will provide you with a bank account number / financial institution in ABC country.
+If you have a bank account in XYZ country and need to accept bank deposits in ABC country, Transferwise will provide you with a bank account number / financial institution in ABC country.

-Payments deposited into your virtual bank account for ABC country can then be transferred with your Payoneer account into either your own home bank account, or deposited directly onto your prepaid Mastercard for use anywhere in the world you might be.
+Payments deposited internationally into your virtual bank account for ABC country can then be transferred with your Transferwise account into either your own home bank account, or deposited directly onto your debit Mastercard for use anywhere in the world you might be.